Edward Livingston Papers 1683-1877 (mostly 1764-1836)

 The Edward Livingston Papers document the career of American lawyer, diplomat, statesman, and legal theorist Edward Livingston.
 The collection also contains domestic, financial, and property records of some three dozen others, mostly members of the Livingston/Beekman branch of the Hudson River Valley Livingstons and the Montgomery, Davezac, Barton, and Hunt families; the family surveyor/agent John Cox, Jr.; and an Albany-area merchant Benjamin French, whose forfeited estate ended up in Edward Livingston's hands for debt collection.

 Edward Livingston, 1764-1836, a key figure in local, national, and world politics, is represented by correspondence, writings, property records, financial records, and other manuscript and printed items.
-In general, the arrangement of his papers is dictated by his varied career; however, a sizable (56 box) correspondence series, arranged alphabetically, spans most of his adult life.
-Livingston's correspondents comprise a veritable "who's who" for the late 18th and early 19th centuries.
-Many of the Series Descriptions, later in this guide, include lists of some of the frequent and well-known ones.
+In general, the arrangement of his papers is dictated by his varied career; however, a sizable correspondence series, spans most of his adult life.
+Livingston's correspondents comprise a veritable "who's who" of late 18th- and early 19th century politicians, statesmen, and jurists.

 The collection is especially strong in Livingston's work in the area of criminal jurisprudence.
 A special series on the subject contains correspondence with world-renowned legal theorists and jurists, topical writings and drafts, and a collection of works on such issues as penal reform and the abolition of capital punishment.
 There is also much documentary evidence of his role in the Jackson administration as a supporter in the Congress and Senate, and later as secretary of state and minister to France.
 A draft of the "Nullification Proclamation," written by Livingston for Jackson, is in the collection.
 The collection also contains many legal records relating to both his law practice and private affairs, including the 1803 "customs house funds scandal," his entanglement with General James Wilkinson over the Burr controversy, and the split with Thomas Jefferson over the New Orleans Batture.